Fruchtii/bitget-notification-bot/README.md

 # Bitget Copy Trading Notification Bot

-A simple bot that monitors your Bitget copy trades and sends notifications to Telegram when the trader you follow opens or closes positions.
+A simple bot that monitors your Bitget copy trades and sends notifications to Telegram when the trader you follow opens or closes positions. the .yaml is if you want to directly deploy it on render.com with their blueprint feature
 ## Features

 - Real-time notifications when your followed trader opens a new position